 SecondaryMaths

-Probability KS3 – Dice-rolling lesson plan
+Probability KS3 – Dice-rolling and lolly sticks experiments

 What's included?

-PDF lesson plan and worksheet
+PDF lesson plans and worksheet

 Key Stage